-In the meantime we will be sending home an independent book from phase 1.
+In the meantime we will be sending home a book from phase 1.
+Independent(I) reading books are matched carefully to the teaching taking place in school.
+We only ask children to read these books independently when they can decode them by themselves.
 We recognise the importance of starting reading from the earliest opportunity.
 Below are some reading behaviours that are important in the successful development of children becoming a skilled and competent reader.
 These are skills we ask you to model and support at home too to ensure a consistent approach.